History’s great political leaders have recognised the fundamental changes needed in society for people to flourish.

-The cost of poor mental health is clear: almost three quarters of us experience a mental health problem in our lifetime leading to an annual cost of almost £100bn to our economy.
+The cost of poor mental health is clear: almost three-quarters of us experience a mental health problem in our lifetime leading to an annual cost of almost £100 billion to our economy.
 But the opportunity is greater: good mental health enables us to fulfil our potential as individuals, as families, as communities and as a society.
 And the opportunities for improving our mental health are manifold: alongside improving mental health services, a focus on prevention is the key to unlocking our collective potential (which would cascade through generations).

 Grasping the opportunity to make an enduring difference on mental health has the unusual virtue of both being socially just and electorally smart.
 Mental health is an issue that commands interest across the political spectrum.
 Outside of the Brexit negotiations, progress on mental health would contribute decisively to all the issues the UK public care most about – health, education, crime and the economy.

-Below we suggest the clear opportunities the new PM can take to transform our nation’s mental health.
+Our suggestions of the clear opportunities the new PM can take to transform our nation’s mental health

 Improving the nation’s mental health goes beyond the health service.
 As a priority, the new PM should set out a new cross-government plan for mental health, embedding a “mental health in all policies approach” and including commitments in areas such as criminal justice, housing, education and social care.
 This should be overseen by a Mental Health Cabinet Committee, ensuring that all new and existing policies are designed to benefit everyone’s mental health and improve the lives of people with mental health problems.